 Soundproofing your basement’s wall

 If you want to use your basement for recording or studio purpose, then soundproofing the ceiling, door and the side walls are very important.
-So just follow our suggestions of soundproofing a basement and you will have a hectic free and enjoyable time in your basement.
+So just follow my suggestions and you will have a hectic free and enjoyable time.